 Want to know more about where your family came from?
-I had a pretty good idea about mine, but my husband’s family history is a bit of a mystery since he never knew his father.
-So we took the 23 & Me spit test together to see what came up.
-I registered both of us under the same account (you can easily switch from one profile to another in the same window) and waited in wild anticipation.
+I took the 23 & Me spit test to see what came up.
+I registered and waited in wild anticipation.

 It was fascinating!
-Ryan’s came back first.
-His chart was beautiful!
-It was all colorful and fun…he’s pretty global – Filipino, Japanese, European – including German (clearly, this is what his dad was), American Indian, and a whole pile of others.
-Then mine came back.
 Although I love blue, my chart was nothing but various shades of blue – which indicates 100% European.
 Yep.
 Just as I thought.
 My mom’s side of the family is full Finnish (proven by my 41.7% Finnish roots according to my results.)
 My dad’s side is a mixed bag of European everything.
 The strange part, however, is my grandma (Dad’s mother) has done a ton of research on our family roots – the German side.
-My maiden name is Schanz, and we have Helmrichs and Schaff in the mix just to name a couple.
+My maiden name is Schanz (I’m no longer married but kept my new last name), and we have Helmrichs and Schaff in the mix just to name a couple.
 That’s pretty German!
 Yet there was no specific mention of “German.”
-But Ryan’s results did specifically mention German.
 Very interesting.

 When I shared my findings with my mom, she was intrigued.
 We went through all the traits, probable medical issues (or not), and spent hours having a blast as we learned all kinds of stuff.
 The most interesting one for her was a trait we commonly have on her side that makes our hair appear silver in photos.
 My mom’s hair is blond, yet it always looks gray in photos!
 Check out the photo of her and her nice, gray looking hair!
 We had to laugh.
 It IS a thing!
 She’s been so annoyed about that all this time and now she knows why it keeps happening.
 I must have enough of my dad’s side to keep my hair looking blond.
 At least for now…